EdinburghGenomics/Reporting-App/Readme.md

 ## docker
 Dockerfile and template config for building the Rest API component as a Docker image.
-The Dockerfile sets up MongoDB, Python, Reporting-App and Postgres, loads in the given config file, exposes port 4999 and runs the Rest API on Tornado.

-The image should build successfully without changing the `reporting.yaml`, but there would not be any valid Lims connection.
-Modify this file accordingly and, in the `docker` directory, build the image with:
+To build the image, navigate to this directory and run:

 `docker build -t <image_name> .`

+It is possible to do this without altering `reporting.yaml`, but there would not be any valid Lims connection.
+There are two ways to fix this: you can either edit `reporting.yaml` before building, or supply a different config at run time using Docker volumes.

-Having built the image, you should then be able to run a container and query its Rest API through `egcg_core`:
+Having built the image, you should now be able to run a container and query its Rest API through `egcg_core`:

     $ docker run <image_name>
     $ docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container_name>
     <prints container IP address>
     $ python
     >>> from egcg_core.rest_communication import Communicator
-    >>> c = Communicator(('username', 'password'), 'http://<container_ip_address>:4999/api/0.1')
+    >>> c = Communicator(('username', 'password'), 'http://<container_ip_address>/api/0.1')
     >>> c.get_documents('run_elements', where={'run_id': 'a_run'}, max_results=4)

+By default, when an image is started up it will pull the latest version of EdinburghGenomics/Reporting-App on `master`.
+To change what version/branch/tag is checked out, you can supply a single positional argument after the image name.

-If you start up a container with no arguments as above, The Rest API will use an internal user database at /opt/users.sqlite, and an internal NoSQL database at the MongoDB default location of /data/db.
-If you wish to link the container to databases on your host system, you can do so with Docker volumes:
+If you start up a container as above with no volumes mounted, the Rest API will use an internal user database at /opt/users.sqlite and an internal NoSQL database at the MongoDB default location of /data/db.
+You can keep the container completely isolated like this, or link it to databases on your host system with Docker volumes.

+For example, to start a container with our own databases and tag v0.9.2 of the app:

-    docker run -v path/to/my_user_db.sqlite:/opt/users.sqlite -v path/to/my_nosql_db:/data/db <container_name>
+    docker run -v path/to/my_user_db.sqlite:/opt/users.sqlite -v path/to/my_nosql_db:/data/db <image_name> v0.9.2

 ## Dependencies